Khumba

 Anika Noni Rose, Catherine Tate, Ben Vereen, and Liam Neeson.
 It is the second movie made by Triggerfish Animation Studios and is distributed by Millennium Entertainment in the US.
-The International distribution rights are being licensed by Cinema Management Group.
-The film is about Khumba, a zebra who is half-striped like a quagga and blamed for the lack of rain by the rest of his insular, abusive, superstitious herd, except his dad, mom and Tombi.
-He embarks on a quest to earn his stripes.
+The international distribution rights are being licensed by Cinema Management Group.
+The film is about Khumba, a zebra who is half-striped like a quagga and is blamed for the lack of rain throughout the land by most of his herd.
+He embarks on a quest to earn his missing stripes.

-The film was dedicated in memory of The Quagga Breeding Project founder Reinhold Rau, who died on 11 February 2006.
+The film was dedicated in memory of The Quagga Breeding Project founder Reinhold Rau, who died on February 11, 2006.
 Rau was known for efforts to use selective-breeding to recreate the extinct quagga, a close relative of the plains zebra.
-The film premiered at the TIFF on 8 September 2013, and was released on 25 October 2013 by Indigenous Film Distribution.
+The film premiered at the TIFF on September 8, 2013, and was released on 25 October 2013 by Indigenous Film Distribution.
 Khumba received mixed reviews from critics and was a box office disappointment, only grossing $28.4 million worldwide against a $20 million budget.